Interim Chief Academic Officer

 PhD, Royal Holloway, University of London

-The question that most interests Jeff is, “How does music change the ways that people relate to each other?
-This has led him to study and teach a range of topics including music and ethics; improvisation; soundscape; philosophy; psychology; and phenomenology.
+The question that most interests Jeff is, “How does music change the ways in which people relate to each other?”
+This has led him to study and teach a range of topics, including music and ethics; improvisation; soundscape; philosophy; psychology; and phenomenology.

 Jeff’s book, Music and Ethical Responsibility (Cambridge University Press) explores the ethical responsibilities that arise from musical experience.
 His creative work includes jazz composition and performance on electric and double bass.
 He is also a sound artist, and was commissioned to create a sound sculpture for the London 2012 Cultural Olympiad.